 • Food Cupboard Donations – Donations can be dropped off at the church each week when you come to worship.
 Please leave the donations on the cart as you enter the building.
 Donations can also be dropped off at the office entrance Monday through Friday mornings.
 Follow this link to see a list of the needs.
 This list will also be available each Sunday and can be obtained when you enter the building.

-• Covid Care to Restaurant Workers in our Community – Care Ministry is using the generous donations from church members to reach out to hurting restaurant workers in our community.
-Based on proven need, we are offering food cupboard items, one month’s rental assistance, one month’s mortgage assistance, or one month’s utility assistance.
-Letters are being sent to restaurants within a 2-mile radius of the church, offering for servers and cooks who are not currently able to work due to the state’s mandate, to meet with Joyce Young, Director of Care.
+• Covid Care to Restaurant Workers in our Community – An Update on COVID CARE to Workers in our Community – Care Ministry continues to use the generous donations from church members to reach out to hurting restaurant workers in our community.
+Based on proven need, we have offered food cupboard items, one month’s rental assistance, one month’s mortgage assistance, or one month’s utility assistance to 10 servers impacted by the closure of restaurants within a two mile radius of the church.
+Letters are now being sent to 38 restaurants within a 3-mile radius of the church, offering for servers and cooks who have had hours cut because of lack of business at the restaurant where they are employed, to meet with Joyce Young, Director of Care.
 During the meeting their needs as a result of the Covid-19 crisis will be discussed.
-We are grateful that we can share God’s love and provision with our community outside the walls of the church building.
+We are grateful that we continue to be resourced in such a way that we can share God’s love and provision in a broader range outside the walls of the church building

 • Buy One Get One – Don’t you just love a bargain?!
 What about those BOGO items that are offered at local grocery stores.
 When you can’t use the freebie, what do you do?
 How about donating those free items from the BOGO offers to the HUMC Care Ministry food cupboard!
 We will gladly accept any items we normally stock as well as fresh produce meats, and frozen items.
 Dry good donations can be dropped off in the narthex Sunday mornings or at the Care Office weekday mornings.
 For perishable items, call Joyce Young (ext.
 222) or Diane Adams (ext.
 229) to arrange for drop-off at the church.
 Thank you in advance!